-Specific customization covers using a PC-based HTML editing tool (such as Microsoft's FrontPage) or a textediting tool (such as Microsoft Notepad) to change a skeleton after it has been generated.
+Specific customization covers changes made at the model, field or screen element (screen field) level.
 Specific customization can include the addition of page-specific images, the conversion of input status fields to drop-down boxes, the inclusion of hyperlinks, and so on.